syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/getting-started.md

+---
+title: "Getting Started with Angular Linear Gauge component | Syncfusion "

+component: "Linear Gauge"

+description: "Learn here about getting started with Syncfusion Angular Linear Gauge component, its element and more."
+---

-# Getting Started
+# Getting Started with Angular Linear Gauge

 <!-- markdownlint-disable MD013 -->

-This section explains you the steps required to create a simple linear gauge and demonstrate the basic usage of the linear gauge control.
+This section explains you the steps required to create a simple Linear Gauge and demonstrate the basic usage of the Linear Gauge component.

 ## Dependencies

-Below is the list of minimum dependencies required to use the linear gauge component.
+Below is the list of minimum dependencies required to use the Linear Gauge component.

 ```javascript
 |-- @syncfusion/ej2-angular-lineargauge